khangronky/micromouse/README.md

 ## Overview

-The **Neo Micromouse Project** is an embedded systems project developed using the Arduino framework and PlatformIO.
+The **Neo Micromouse Project** is developed using the Arduino framework and PlatformIO.
 This project aims to create a sophisticated micromouse capable of navigating mazes efficiently.
-Leveraging modular code architecture with dedicated libraries and comprehensive unit testing ensures reliability and scalability.

 ## Features

-- **Modular Architecture:** Organized codebase with separate directories for source files, headers, libraries, and tests.
-- **PlatformIO Integration:** Efficient build and dependency management using PlatformIO.
-- **Unit Testing:** Comprehensive tests to ensure code quality and functionality.
-- **Custom Libraries:** Reusable libraries tailored for the micromouse functionalities.
-- **Arduino UNO Compatible:** Designed to run on the Arduino UNO board with ease.
+- **Bluetooth Control:** Control the micromouse through MIT App Inventor using HC-05 Bluetooth module.
+- **Maze Solving:** Solve the maze using Floodfill algorithm.

 ## Project Structure